-- 2.37 The SDLP recognises the importance of providing 'tied' dwellings for occupation by essential rural workers.
-Policy SD32: New Agricultural and Forestry Workers' Dwellings seeks to protect existing such dwellings, and allows for new such dwellings in appropriate circumstances. - 2.38 With respect to tenure, an occupational tie provides in effect a form of 'key worker housing'.
+- 2.42 The SDLP recognises the importance of providing 'tied' dwellings for occupation by essential rural workers.
+Policy SD32: New Agricultural and Forestry Workers' Dwellings seeks to protect such existing dwellings, and allows for new such dwellings in appropriate circumstances. - 2.43 With respect to tenure, an occupational tie provides in effect a form of 'key worker housing'.
 As there is no requirement for such a dwelling to provide a low-rent or intermediate tenure, it does not automatically make a dwelling affordable, and may not be available to all those who qualify as having a local connection.
-Such a dwelling can however be defined as 'affordable' for the purposes of Policy SD28 if the tenure provided is in line with the definitions given in the SDLP and in paragraph 2.12 of this SPD.

-2.39 With respect to rural workers, it is recognised that large rural estates employ people who are seen as integral to the long term sustainability of the estate and the wider community to which it relates, but are not defined as agriculture or forestry workers.
-Nevertheless, they may still qualify as having a need for affordable housing, and be able to demonstrate a local connection as defined in the SDLP and in this SPD.

-2.40 Paragraph 7.16 of the SDLP states:
+Such a dwelling can however be defined as 'affordable' for the purposes of Policy SD28 if the tenure provided is in line with the definitions given in the SDLP and in paragraph 2.12 of this SPD. - 2.44 With respect to rural workers, it is recognised that large rural estates employ people who are seen as integral to the long term viability of the estate and the sustainability of the wider community to which it relates, but are not defined as agriculture or forestry workers.
+Nevertheless, they may still qualify as having a need for affordable housing, and be able to demonstrate a local connection as defined in the SDLP and in this SPD. - 2.45 Paragraph 7.16 of the SDLP states: